code-423n4/2023-07-chainlink/README.md

 *Sponsor, please confirm/edit the information below.*

 ## Scoping Details
 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here:  No public repo
-- How many contracts are in scope?:
+- How many contracts are in scope?: 4 contracts, see above
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?: See above, roughly 550 lines
-- How many external imports are there?:
+- How many external imports are there?: Just OpenZeppelin
 - How many separate interfaces and struct definitions are there for the contracts within scope?:
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?: Mostly composition, but there is a little inheritance
-- How many external calls?:
+- How many external calls?: Each contract in scope performs calls to external contracts from one location per contract
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  > 95%
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: No
-- Please describe required context:
+- Please describe required context: N/A
-- Does it use an oracle?:
+- Does it use an oracle?: No
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?: No token
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: No
-- Does it use a timelock function?:
+- Does it use a timelock function?: Yes
-- Is it an NFT?:
+- Is it an NFT?: No
-- Does it have an AMM?:
+- Does it have an AMM?: No
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?: Partly.
+RBACTimelock.sol is derived from OpenZeppelin code
-- Does it use rollups?:
+- Does it use rollups?: It can run on roll-ups or regular L1s
-- Is it multi-chain?:
+- Is it multi-chain?: Yes
-- Does it use a side-chain?:
+- Does it use a side-chain?: It could run on a side chain.
+It can run on any EVM chain
 ```

 # Tests

-Our tests use foundry.
-They rely on some ffi code written in Go (see `testCommands/`).
-`forge test --ffi` should do the trick.

 *Provide every step required to build the project from a fresh git clone, as well as steps to run the tests with a gas report.*

-*Note: Many wardens run Slither as a first pass for testing.
-Please document any known errors with no workaround.*
+Our tests use [foundry](https://book.getfoundry.sh/).
+They rely on some ffi code written in Go 1.18 (see `testCommands/`).
+See the [official Go docs](https://go.dev/doc/install) for installation instructions.
+Once you have Go running, `forge test --ffi` should do the trick.